swimmingly/yodrew.github.io/_pages/other-writings/links.md

 (Speed measured in hours, days, weeks):

 [Self-Strutting Geodesic Plydome](http://andrewdurham.com/formactive) (weeks)
-Steve Miller's perfection of Buckminster Fuller's design for a frameless sphere (now proudly hosted here!)
+Steve Miller's perfection of Buckminster Fuller's design for a frameless sphere (now proudly hosted here!
+[Edit: this is not active at the moment.
+Request a zip file of it from me by email or search for on [web.archive.org]()]

 [Conic Shelter](http://www.fishrock.com/conics) (weeks)
 Chuck Henderson's sweeping, simple, brilliant, circled-square construction